 If you are eyeing a green gravel bike, especially since green happens to be your favorite color, and you have already got all the cyclist gear to match, here is a helpful filter for your bike search: Don't forget to ensure your green dream also ticks all the technical boxes.

-While it's true that few brands offer women's models, they do exist!
-These bikes are tailored to women cyclists with adjusted geometry, saddles, and available sizes.
-Choosing a women's model ensures greater comfort and supports brands dedicated to providing options beyond the male-centric cycling perspective.
+While few brands offer women's models, they do exist!
+These bikes are tailored to women cyclists, with adjusted geometry, saddles, and available sizes.
+Choosing a women's model ensures greater comfort and supports brands that provide options beyond the male-centric cycling perspective.

 Amongst most popular Women's gravel bikes, we have the Canyon Series Grail and Grizl, Decathlon's Triban Grvl or the Cube's Nuroad.